DEEPAKM1802/Twitter_Scraping/README.md

 # Twitter_Scraping
+To run the following code:
+Go to cmd in windows
+type cd {file path where the script is saved}
+type streamlit run twitter_scraping.py

 The following is the first project from GUVI datascience course regarding twitter scraping, storing the result in mongodb and building a solid UI from user interaction.

 The first block of code includes all the imports for packages used in the program.